nzoschke/SSHeroku/Readme.md

 Background
 ----------

-SSHD on Heroku is achieved with the TCP router and the OpenSSH SSH daemon.
+SSHeroku is achieved with the TCP router and the OpenSSH SSH daemon.

-A simple Rack app uses the Heroku `ps`, `route`, and `log` APIs to create the `sshd` process, create and attach a TCP route to it, and read the unix username from the process logs.
-This is returned as an SSH connection string to the client.
+A simple Rack app uses the Heroku `ps`, `route`, and `log` APIs to create an `sshd` process, create and attach a TCP route to it, and read the unix username from the process logs.
+This is returned as an SSH connection string to the client for passing to the `ssh` command.

 The entire system is set to self-destruct when not used.
 The web app is a single idling dyno, and the sshd process will exit when it has no connections.
 This keeps dyno-hour usage to an absolute minimum.